 Lastly to keep “Pay it forward” ongoing.
 I selected CASA as the organization to support.
 This organization exists to house, educate, advocate and give services to those who need them.
 It does this by developing goals and objectives when the victims first come into the shelter.
 The residents receiving counseling, case management, crisis care, and are referred to organizations to exist in our community to help those who are less fortunate

 Our BWM objectives were defined in 1938 and have remained constant through the years.
-Our goals should be to achieve equality for all women in the workplace.
-We should advocate for education and information, elevate standards for all women where ever they may be employed, bring about the spirit of cooperation among all working women in Missouri, and continue opportunities for women through education and fellowship.
+Our goal should be to achieve equality for all women in the workplace, continue opportunities for women through education and fellowship.
+We will advocate for educate end information, elevate standards for all women wherever they may be employed, and bring about a spirit of cooperation among all working women in Missouri.